7 Tips for Having Connecting Conversations

 Tip: How you start a conversation sets the tone for everything that follows it.

 2. Share your stress as a way to connect instead of finding fault.

 Did you know that sharing your stress creates connection?
 Studies show that it's a neutral way of showing support.
-You connect by focusing on what's happening outside of the relationship instead of each other.
+You connect by focusing on what's happening outside of the relationship instead of on each other.

 When you hide stress, it leaks out in hurtful ways.
 Blame is the fastest way to kill communication and trigger anger.
-Sharing your stress helps avoid that.
+Sharing your stress helps you avoid that.